mcpower/ctf-writeups/2019-gctf-code-golf.md

 ```

 We were a bit stuck here, so we took a look at the
-[Code Golf Stack Exchange thread](cgse) for a bit of inspiration.
+[Code Golf Stack Exchange thread][cgse] for a bit of inspiration.
-There's a [neat trick](iflist) when a conditional returns either an empty list
+There's a [neat trick][iflist] when a conditional returns either an empty list
 or another list - list comprehensions!
 This helps a lot with `(#)`, and is
 doubly useful as we needed to map over the remaining `b#d` list anyway.
 However, what do we put in the hole (`_`) here?